Enter your ZIP to

 Best Model

 The Carrier Infinity 98 is their top furnace, offering up to 98.5% AFUE.
 It uses a variable-speed blower and modulating gas valve to provide steady, even heat.
-I like this model because it balances comfort and energy savings beautifully while operating quietly in the background.
+This model is a customer favorite because it balances comfort and energy savings beautifully while operating quietly in the background.

 Strong warranties